MrMimic/data-scientist-roadmap/04_Machine-Learning/README.md

 __0.5 (Provided by the first learner) + _alpha_ X (The error provided by the second tree or learner.)+ _alpha_ X (The error provided by the third tree or learner.)+.............__

-__sklearn.ensemble.GradientBoostingClassifier__ used to apply gradient boosting
+__sklearn.ensemble.GradientBoostingClassifier__ used to apply gradient boosting in python

 ![GBM](https://www.elasticfeed.com/wp-content/uploads/09cc1168a39db0c0d6ea1c66d27ecfd3.jpg)